 Triopha catalinae has been determined to be an eastern Pacific species (but there is overlap) and have large, conical or rounded dorsal tubercles.

-Clown Dorids are a species of nudibranch (Triopha modesta as of September 2020 to 7 cm).
+Clown Dorids are a species of nudibranch (Triopha modesta to 7 cm).

 Nudibranchs are sea slugs with naked gills and those in the dorid suborder most often have their plume of gills on their posterior (around the anus in fact).
 See the orange frills in the Clown Dorids in these images?
 Those are their gills.

 Many dorid species fully retract their gills when disturbed.
 Clown Dorids can only partial retract their gills.